Justice For Ryan - Ryan's Law

 On the 6th February 2018 at Birmingham Crown Court, this country’s justice system let the man who admitted in front of a jury to stabbing & killing our Ryan walk free from court, without any punishment what so ever for his actions.

-- CCTV captured him running out of the nightclub with friends.
+- CCTV captured him immediately running out of the nightclub with friends.

 - He then discarded the knife in undergrowth several miles away from the club which police later recovered